network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 Then Export > Export All Files, and you get the assets of LoneStar.

-Some folders that may help in your make your mod:
+Some folders that may help in modding:
 ```
 └─ExportedProject
     └─Assets